Key Takeaways

 When cremation is elected, another decision is whether to have services for the deceased before or after (or at all).
 If and how these are performed will affect the total cost.

-Traditional Cremation
+Full-Service Cremation

 Memorial Cremation

-Instead of a traditional funeral service, the family may opt to hold a memorial for their loved one.
+Instead of a traditional funeral service, the family may opt to hold a cremation with a memorial service for their loved one.
 Like a funeral, the memorial service is an opportunity for friends and colleagues to pay their respects to the individual's family and celebrate the life of the deceased.
 It may also involve the recital of prayers and other religious elements.
 The difference here is that the body is absent from the memorial.
 The deceased's ashes though may be there in an urn if the cremation has already taken place.

 Because a memorial forgoes expenses for a casket and preservation of the body, it typically costs slightly less than a traditional cremation.